sdss/datamodel/data/md/BOSS_SPECTRO_REDUX/RUN2D/PLATEp/spField.md

 | EXTNAME | ORMASK | OR Mask |

 ## HDU4: WAVEDISP
+The dispersion per pixel, it is computed at each pixel by re-weighting the individual spectra at each pixel according to their formal errors.
+This re-weighting is only approximate.

 #### HDU Type: IMAGE
 #### HDU Size:  8 MB